Scaling Up On-Device LLMs via Active-Weight Swapping Between DRAM and Flash: Related Works

 \section{Related Works}

-\textbf{Sparsity in LLMs.} Sparsity in LLMs have been the focus of many research efforts.
-Mirzedeh et al. \cite{mirzadeh2023relustrikesbackexploiting} propose replacing the ReLU activation function in LLMs to reduce computation and weight transfer.
-HiRE \cite{l2024hirehighrecallapproximate} introduces high-recall approximate Top-K estimation for sparse LLMs.
-Prosparse \cite{prosparse} leverages the sparsity of the ReLU function and the gated branches within the feed-forward network (FFN) to predict model sparsity.
-Q-Sparse \cite{wang2024qsparselargelanguagemodels} is an effective approach to training sparsely activated LLMs from scratch.
-TEAL \cite{liu2025trainingfreeactivationsparsitylarge} is a training-free method that applies magnitude-based activation sparsity to LLM activations.
-Compared to these works, \sysname further optimizes LLM weights through self-distillation, taking into account quantization and sparsity, and achieves SOTA scaling law on accuracy in both generation and downstream tasks.
+\textbf{Sparsity in LLMs.} Sparsity in LLMs has been the focus of many research efforts.
+Mirzadeh et al.~\cite{mirzadeh2023relustrikesbackexploiting} propose replacing the ReLU activation function in LLMs to reduce computation and weight transfer.
+HiRE~\cite{l2024hirehighrecallapproximate} introduces high-recall approximate Top-K estimation.
+Prosparse~\cite{prosparse} leverages the sparsity of ReLU and gated branches in FFNs to predict model sparsity.
+Q-Sparse~\cite{wang2024qsparselargelanguagemodels} trains sparse LLMs from scratch, while TEAL~\cite{liu2025trainingfreeactivationsparsitylarge} applies magnitude-based sparsity without retraining.
+However, these methods either depend on ReLU-based architectures or lack mechanisms to recover accuracy under high sparsity.
+InfiniGen\cite{lee2024infinigenefficientgenerativeinference}, FlexGen~\cite{sheng2023flexgenhighthroughputgenerativeinference} and related work primarily focus on \textbf{KV cache optimization}, KV cache dominants the LLM memory usage for long context scenarios (>32K tokens). while we target \textbf{weight} memory optimization: usually determined by LLM's weights.

-\textbf{Efficient LLM inference system.} Based on the sparse activation characteristics of LLMs, previous work has designed systems for efficient model loading and inference.
-DeJavu \cite{pmlr-v202-liu23am} is a system that employs a low-cost algorithm to dynamically predict contextual sparsity.
-Alizadeh et al. \cite{alizadeh2024llm} propose a system that enables effective inference of LLMs on devices with limited memory.
-PowerInfer \cite{10.1145/3694715.3695964} is a CPU-GPU hybrid inference engine. \sysname stands out from these works by (1) supporting any LLMs without the limitation of the ReLU activation function, and (2) providing elastic memory management for various devices with limited memory.
+\textbf{Efficient LLM inference system.} Several system-level efforts focus on exploiting sparsity for efficient inference.
+DejaVu~\cite{pmlr-v202-liu23am} predicts contextual sparsity with lightweight algorithms, Alizadeh et al.~\cite{alizadeh2024llm} optimize inference on limited-memory devices, and PowerInfer~\cite{10.1145/3694715.3695964} (and its extension PowerInfer-2) design CPU–GPU hybrid engines.
+These works primarily target \textit{ReLU-based models} and FFN layers, often relying on heavy predictors (GB-level memory) to skip zero activations.
+Yet modern LLMs such as LLaMA and Mixtral adopt non-ReLU activations for accuracy~\cite{touvron2023llama}, limiting the applicability of these methods.
+LLM-in-Flash~\cite{alizadeh2024llmflashefficientlarge} streams weights from flash with fine-grained prefetching to reduce DRAM usage, but its efficiency is limited by flash bandwidth and latency, especially for compute-intensive layers.

+\textbf{Our distinction.}\sysname eliminates the ReLU dependency and predictor overhead by targeting \textit{all weights} (Attention and FFN) in modern non-ReLU LLMs.
+It targets \textit{all weights} (both Attention and FFN) and eliminates the need for predictors.
+It introduces (1) cross-layer active weight preloading, generalizing cross-layer similarity, and (2) sparsity-aware self-distillation to recover accuracy under high sparsity.
+Combined with an LFU-based cache driven by activation statistics, our approach consistently achieves higher hit rates (e.g., $>$70\% vs. $\sim$55\%) and ensures strict memory budgets, enabling reliable edge deployment.